British passport

 Between 1920 and 1992, the standard design of British passports was a navy blue hardcover booklet featuring the royal coat of arms emblazoned in gold.
 From 1988, the UK adopted machine readable passports in accordance with the International Civil Aviation Organization standard 9303.
 At this time, the passport colour was also changed to burgundy red, to bring it into line with the European Community passports of the other member states.
 The previous blue hardback passport continued to be issued in tandem with the new design until stocks were exhausted in 1992.

 Pre-Brexit, the contract for printing British passports had been held by British company De La Rue on a 10-year contract since 2010, and prior to that by 3M.
 In 2018, the contract for printing post-Brexit was awarded to Franco-Dutch company Gemalto, which in 2019 became Thales DIS, part of the multinational Thales Group.
 The passport booklets would be printed more cheaply in Poland, with a controversial loss of printer jobs at De La Rue, but the passports would be personalised in the UK across two sites.
 All passports are now issued with the blue design and they are made by Thales DIS in Poland.

 British citizens have visa-free or visa on arrival access to 184 countries and territories; the international access available to British citizens ranks eighth in the world according to the 2025 Visa Restrictions Index.
+British citizens have freedom of movement in the Republic of Ireland, due to the Common Travel Area.

 Since the introduction of biometric passports in 2006, a new design has been introduced every five years.
+As of 2025 there were 53.4 million British passports in circulation.